-The state of Florida defines stalking as when a person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person and makes a credible threat to that person commits the offense of aggravated stalking.
+The state of Florida defines stalking as when a person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person

 GATOR EMERGENCY MEDICAL RESPONSE UNIT (GEMRU)

 GEMRU was established in 2015 as a volunteer medical response unit on the University of Florida campus.
 We are an entity of the University Police Department and therefore a division of Public Safety.
 Our mission is to ensure the safety and medical well-being of everyone we encounter at the highest standards possible.
 GEMRU Responders serve the UF community by providing medical standby services at official university events and student organization activities.
 GEMRU is comprised of 81 responders, 32 EMT's and 49 EMR's/First Responders.
 Any questions or concerns regarding GEMRU can be sent to: operations@gemru.org.